 Essential oils are Nature’s enhancers and energizers—the most powerful tool among aromatherapy professionals.
 They have been proven in scientific research to relieve a number of ailments and to have antiseptic properties.
 You can get all the benefits of quality essential oils through careful skin application or inhalation.
 If you want to intensify your experience with any bath and body product, or if you want to promote their effectiveness, add essential oils.

 So let’s get started!

-- Learn all you can about them.
+- Discover.
 Essential Oils (EOs)are stored in specialized glands of botanicals.
 The oils are released and distilled from leaves, barks, or flowers, and curated to retain their natural active enzymes.

-- Know why they work.
+- How do they work?
 Locked in the oils are live substances known for their power to heal, strengthen, and regenerate body cells.
 Essential oils are also effective purifiers around the home.

-- Know the key differences between EOs and carriers (base oils): four key differences:
+- Key differences between EOs and carriers (base oils): four key differences: